Chris Jericho: Undisputed WWF Champion (2001–2002)

 In the following months, Jericho became a major force in The Invasion storyline in which WCW and ECW joined forces to overtake the WWF.
 Jericho remained on the side of the WWF despite previously competing in WCW and ECW.
 However, Jericho began showing jealousy toward fellow WWF member The Rock.
-They faced each other in a match at No Mercy for the WCW Championship after Jericho defeated Rob Van Dam in a number one contenders match on the October 11 episode of SmackDown!.
+They faced each other in a match at No Mercy on October 21 for the WCW Championship after Jericho defeated Rob Van Dam in a number one contenders match on the October 11 episode of SmackDown!.
 Jericho won the WCW Championship at No Mercy when he pinned The Rock after debuting a new finisher, the Breakdown, onto a steel chair, winning his first world title in the process.
 One night later, the two put their differences aside and won the WWF Tag Team Championship from the Dudley Boyz.

 After they lost the titles to Test and Booker T on the November 1 episode of SmackDown!, they continued their feud.
 On the November 5 episode of Raw, The Rock defeated Jericho to regain the WCW Championship.
 Following the match, Jericho attacked The Rock with a steel chair.
-At Survivor Series, Jericho turned heel by almost costing Team WWF the victory after he was eliminated in their Winner Take All matchup by once again attacking The Rock.
+At Survivor Series on November 18, Jericho turned heel by almost costing Team WWF the victory after he was eliminated in their Winner Take All matchup by once again attacking The Rock.
 Despite this, Team WWF won the match.
-At Vengeance, Jericho defeated both The Rock for the World Championship (formerly the WCW Championship) and Stone Cold Steve Austin for his first WWF Championship on the same night to become the first wrestler to hold both championships at the same time, which made him the first-ever Undisputed WWF Champion, as well as the fourth Grand Slam winner under the original format.
-He retained the title at the Royal Rumble against The Rock and at No Way Out against Austin.
-Jericho later lost the title to Royal Rumble winner Triple H in the main event of WrestleMania X8.
+At Vengeance on December 9, Jericho defeated both The Rock for the World Championship (formerly the WCW Championship) and Stone Cold Steve Austin for his first WWF Championship on the same night to become the first wrestler to hold both championships at the same time, which made him the first-ever Undisputed WWF Champion, as well as the fourth Grand Slam winner under the original format.
+He retained the title at the Royal Rumble on January 20, 2002, against The Rock and at No Way Out on February 17 against Austin.
+Jericho later lost the title to Royal Rumble winner Triple H in the main event of WrestleMania X8 on March 17.
 Jericho was later drafted to the SmackDown! brand in the inaugural WWF draft lottery.
-He would then appear at Backlash, interfering in Triple H's Undisputed WWF Championship match against Hollywood Hulk Hogan.
+He would then appear at Backlash on April 21, interfering in Triple H's Undisputed WWF Championship match against Hollywood Hulk Hogan.
 He was quickly dumped out the ring, but Triple H would go on to lose the match.
-This would lead to a Hell in a Cell match at Judgment Day in May, where Triple H would emerge victorious.
-Jericho would then compete in the 2002 King of the Ring tournament, defeating Edge and The Big Valbowski to advance to the semi-finals, where he was defeated by Rob Van Dam at King of the Ring.
-In July, he began a feud with the debuting John Cena, losing to him at Vengeance.
+This would lead to a Hell in a Cell match at Judgment Day on May 19, where Triple H would emerge victorious.
+Jericho would then compete in the 2002 King of the Ring tournament, defeating Edge and The Big Valbowski to advance to the semi-finals, where he was defeated by Rob Van Dam at King of the Ring on June 23.
+In July, he began a feud with the debuting John Cena, losing to him at Vengeance on July 21.